mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-So we're going to- you can see the `command` there, `rvm-installer` and the same version but don't forget I said that Puppet will keep running every half hour, you don't want to keep re-installing RVM every half hour so you need to think about that: this is that whole idempotency thing.
-You need to kind of design your resources so that they can be run multiple times without any bad side effects so what you can do is you see this `unless` option here?
-And so what Puppet will do, it'll actually check that, it's going to run that command and what this is going to do is look for the version number in this file; if this file doesn't exist, it's going to blow up and it's going to install RVM and what's quite nice is if you want to change- like, upgrade your version of RVM you can just change one of these numbers and therefore that check will no longer be true and it's also going to upgrade your RVM seamlessly.
-So and you can see a `require` there as well which is the whole graphing thing I talked about.
-So pretty straightforward.
+You can see the `command` to run and the directory to run it from in `cwd` but don't forget that I said that Puppet will keep running your resources every 30 minutes and, by default, this would continually re-install RVM.
+This is what I meant when I said that resources must be idempotent: you must be able to run them multiple times without side effect.
+In order to stop this from happening, we can use the `unless` parameter to define a command that, should it return successfully, means that this resource doesn't need to be executed.
+The command that we are using is `grep` and we are checking to see that our particular version of RVM is installed; in this way, when RVM isn't installed at all, the command will fail and therefore the installer will run and if the version is out of date, it will also run, thereby seamlessly upgrading your installation.
+Also note the `require` dependency which ensures that RVM is not installed before its dependencies are satisfied.

 Now we can do `rvm install ruby` in much the same way: